Tutorial: Use Creator to create indoor maps

 7. In the response window, select the Headers tab.
 The value of the Resource-Location key is the resource location URL.
 The resource location URL contains the unique identifier (tilesetId) of the dataset.

-A screenshot of Postman highlighting the tileset ID that is part of the value of the resource location URL in the responses header.
+Screenshot of Postman that shows the tileset ID, which is part of the value of the resource location URL in the response header.

-Once your tileset creation completes, you can get the mapConfigurationId using the tileset get HTTP request:
+After you create a tileset, you can get the mapConfigurationId value by using the tileset get HTTP request:

 1. In the Postman app, select New.